-Come and visit our ‘trip of goats’ in Farmyard Friends; these intelligent animals have a large area for grazing and giant 'Billymanjaro' rocks for climbing.
+The ‘trip of goats’ can be found in the walk-through Farmyard Friends enclosure in the Foot Safari; these intelligent animals have a large area for grazing and giant 'Billymanjaro' rocks for climbing.
 Woburn Safari Park’s goats are full of curiosity and character; they certainly own their enclosure and don’t mind resting in the middle of visitor pathways.

-African Pygmy Goats are diurnal which means they are more active during the day, spending much of their time grazing.
+African pygmy goats are diurnal which means they are more active during the day, spending much of their time grazing.
 They are social animals and prefer to be in the company of other goats.
-Herd sizes in the wild tend to be 5 to 20 members, but can be as high as 100.
+Herd sizes in the wild tend to be five to 20 members, but can be as high as 100.
 The herds can contain only males, only females and young, or a mix of both.
 There is a hierarchy structure in the herds, with the males competing for their place in the hierarchy by engaging in head butting.

 Goats are browsing herbivores.
 They eat grass, leaves, twigs, vines, and shrubs and various other plants.
 In captivity they are fed on a diet of hay, grass and leafy branches (browse) and are also provided with a mineral salt block.
 They will lick the mineral salt block when they are in need of extra minerals.